Rouen-Martainville station

 The station was built by Chemin de Fer du Nord and opened on 18 April 1867 and linked Rouen to Amiens and Lille.
-The station closed in the 1930s and its traffic rerouted to Rue Verte, the station building was rased in 1980 to make space for redevelopment.
+The station closed in the 1930s and its traffic rerouted to Rue Verte, the station building was demolished in 1980 to make space for redevelopment.

 The station remained as a goods yard.
 A short freight line runs from the side of the station to Rouen's docks.